isakosntnu/TDT4240/README.md

 # Draw & Guess Game

 This is a simple multiplayer drawing and guessing game built with LibGDX and Firebase.
+The game is meant to be played i portrait mode.

 ## Building and Running